manu88/Sofa/README.md

 # Sofa

-Sofa is build atop SeL4 microkernel and provides a set of userland servers and an API to manipulate them.
+Sofa is built atop SeL4 microkernel and provides a set of userland servers and an API to manipulate them.

 ## Features:
 ### System: